Coneriys/apache4/docs/content/reference/install-configuration/observability/logs-and-accesslogs.md

 ### Log Rotation

-Traefik close and reopen its log files, assuming they're configured, on receipt of a USR1 signal.
+apache4 close and reopen its log files, assuming they're configured, on receipt of a USR1 signal.
 This allows the logs to be rotated and processed by an external program, such as `logrotate`.

 !!! warning